Missouri & Illinois Businesses and Nonprofits Now Eligible for SBA Disaster Loans

 How much can I borrow?

-As a small business, a small agricultural co-operative, a small business engaged in aquaculture, or nonprofit organization, you may borrow up to $2 million for economic injury.
+As a small business, you may borrow up to $2 million for economic injury.

 What terms can I expect for my loan?

-Currently, the interest rate for EIDLs is 3.75% for businesses and 2.75% for nonprofit organizations.
+Currently, the interest rate for EIDLs is 3.75% for businesses and 2.75% for nonprofits.
 The maximum term allowed for the EIDL is 30 years.
+The term loan will ultimately be determined with the underwriter based on your facts and circumstances.

 How will my application be evaluated?